Buying Guides · Last updated 2 June 2026

 The Buying Process in Gibraltar

-2. Instruct a Gibraltar-registered solicitor.
+2. Instruct a Gibraltar-admitted solicitor.
+The main property law firms include Hassans International Law Firm, ISOLAS LLP, Triay Lawyers, TSN Law and Attias & Levy.
 Do not use a UK solicitor who is not admitted in Gibraltar.

 3. Exchange contracts.
 A deposit of typically 10% of the purchase price is paid on exchange.

 4. Completion.
-Often 4 to 8 weeks after exchange.
+Usually 4 to 8 weeks after exchange.
 The balance is transferred and ownership registered.

 The One Thing Most Buyers Get Wrong: Residency

 Buying a property in Gibraltar does not give you the right to live there.
 Gibraltar has strict immigration controls.
-If you want to spend extended time as a resident (rather than visiting as a tourist), you need to qualify for residency through an approved route.
+If you want to spend extended time as a resident rather than visiting as a tourist, you need to qualify for residency through an approved route.
 For high net worth individuals, the Category 2 residency permit is the most common route.
+Category 2 requires minimum net assets of £2,000,000 plus approved residential accommodation, with a tax cap of approximately £42,380 on assessed income (as of 2026).

-If you simply want to own a property as an investment or occasional holiday base, you can do so without any residency permit.
-But if extended stays are part of the plan, deal with the residency question separately and early.
+If you want to own a property purely as an investment or occasional holiday base, you can do so without any residency permit.
+But if extended stays are part of the plan, address the residency question separately and early.

 Practical Considerations Before You Buy

 • Finance.
-Mortgage lending in Gibraltar is available through local banks, but options are more limited than in the UK.
-Many international buyers purchase with cash or arrange finance in their home jurisdiction.
+Mortgage lending in Gibraltar is available through NatWest International, Gibraltar International Bank, Jyske Bank Gibraltar and Trusted Novus Bank, among others.
+Options are more limited than in the UK, and many international buyers purchase with cash or arrange finance in their home jurisdiction.

 • Service charges.
-Apartment developments typically have annual service charges covering communal areas, building maintenance and facilities.
-Get the service charge history before committing.
+Apartment developments typically carry annual service charges covering communal areas, building maintenance and facilities.
+Request the full service charge history before committing.

 • Currency.
 Gibraltar uses the Gibraltar pound (GIP), pegged to sterling at 1:1 and interchangeable with GBP.